 Sometimes you may need to provide additional information to the credit union before a decision can be made about your loan approval.
 In those situations, it could take longer for you to receive a decision.

-Finding the right car loan
+How to find the right car loan

 Before getting a loan from any lender, it’s important to do your homework.
 Eligibility requirements and loan details that could impact your monthly payment vary from lender to lender, so it’s worth taking the time to shop around.